Suez Canal: Northern Sea Route

 In recent years, the shrinking Arctic sea ice has made the Northern Sea Route feasible for commercial cargo ships between Europe and East Asia during a six-to-eight-week window in the summer months, shortening the voyage by thousands of kilometres compared to that through the Suez Canal.
 According to polar climate researchers, as the extent of the Arctic summer ice pack recedes the route will become passable without the help of icebreakers for a greater period each summer.

 The Bremen-based Beluga Group claimed in 2009 to be the first Western company to attempt using the Northern Sea Route without assistance from icebreakers, cutting 4000 mi off the journey between Ulsan, Korea and Rotterdam, the Netherlands.

 Cape Horn

 Sailing ships, such as the windjammers in the heyday of the Great Grain Race between Australia and Europe during the 1930s, often preferred the Cape Horn route when going to Europe, due to prevalent wind directions, even though it is slightly longer from Sydney to Europe this way than past Cape Agulhas.

 Negev desert railway

 In February 2012, Israel announced its intention to construct a railway between the Mediterranean and Eilat through the Negev desert to compete with the canal.
-By 2019, the project had been indefinitely frozen.
+By 2019, the project had been put on indefinite hold.

+Iraq–Europe Development Road

+First envisioned in the 1980s, an ongoing infrastructure project nicknamed the Dry Canal seeks to turn Iraq into an international transit hub.
+The project includes creating corridors that link the southern coastal province of Basra and the Grand Faw Port and several other provinces of Iraq with Turkey and further extend into Europe.
+Once finished, it will serve as an alternative route for international freight traffic.
+It was first introduced in the 1980s, but domestic issues, sanctions and wars hindered its implementation.
+Recent improvements in security and economic growth have allowed Iraq to revive the project, and since 2023, the country has made significant strides in implementing the project.
+In 2025, a pilot operation designed to test the feasibility of the project was conducted; a fully inland operation beginning from Poland and traversing through Turkey and Iraq and reaching its destination in the UAE.
+According to the operator, the journey was completed securely in under a week, significantly less than a multimodal operation via the Red Sea, which would have (under normal circumstances) taken 21 days.